 Welcome to the Ciência sem Fronteiras Scholarship program (CsF).

 Csf is a scholarship program funded by the Brazilian government with support from the private sector.
 Its main goal is to promote the consolidation and expansion of science, technology and innovation in Brazil by means of international exchange and mobility.
-The Brazilian government is committed to award 101,000 scholarships over four years.
+In 2011 the Brazilian government committed to award 101,000 scholarships over four years.
 In 2014, it announced its intention to award an additional 100,000.

 The program focuses mainly on Brazilian post-secondary in science, technology, engineering and mathematics (STEM).
 It allows them to study abroad for a period of 12 to 18 months at the undergraduate level and also offers possibilities at the doctoral and postdoctoral levels.

 The Canadian Bureau for International Education (CBIE) administers the majority of university-level CsF scholarships in Canada on behalf of CNPq and CAPES, in collaboration with the Association of Universities and Colleges of Canada (AUCC) and Languages Canada.

 Tassio Barboza Oliveira and Rafael Zymler at work in an electronics research laboratory

 In Canada, there are three scholarship components at the undergraduate level: